When Is a Stop Sign Not a Stop Sign

 Car drivers say they are confused by the presence of bicycles on the road, and some wish the two-wheelers would just go away.
 Bicyclists know that cars cause most of their safety concerns.
 Traffic planners need to find ways to help bikes and cars coexist safely.
 A good place to begin is by taking the special concerns of bicyclists seriously, and not assuming that they will be served by a system designed for cars.
 Reducing the number of stop signs on designated bike routes would make bicycle commuting considerably m o re attractive to potential and current riders.
 Allowing bicyclists to treat stop signs as

 yield signs, as some states do, could solve the problems in a different way.

 Perhaps cities should buy bikes for their traffic engineers and require that they ride them to work periodically.
 There ’s probably no better way for them to learn what it’s like to ride a bike in traffic than actually to experience its joys and hazards.

 This entry was posted on Tuesday, February 10th, 2009 at 1:54 pm and is filed under Bicycles, Traffic Culture, Traffic Engineering, Traffic Signs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.